Kentico/xperience-component-starter/README.md

 This is the boilerplate that can be used as a starter point to develop widgets.
 It contains one sample widget, inline editor, form component, and section.

-The [development environment](https://github.com/Kentico/ems-mvc-component-development-site) is loaded as a nuget package.

 ## :warning: Disclaimer

 > This repo is still in development.
 It is about to be released after the [Kentico 12 Service pack is released](https://www.kentico.com/product/roadmap).